 3. The casting.
 The stage version of “The Unsinkable Molly Brown” was a personal triumph for a new off-beat Canadian actress named Tammy Grimes who, of course, was too idiosyncratic for an MGM musical.
 On the other hand, the play’s leading man, Harve Presnell, could have come from the same bolt of cloth as Howard Keel.
 If “Molly Brown” existed in the ‘50s, Keel would have played the male lead.
 In 1964, Presnell recreated his stage role.
 (For some bizarre reason, during the stage run, Presnell did not appear in the matinee performances; his role was played at those times by James Hurst.)

 With Grimes out of the picture, Debbie Reynolds, an MGM vet, was the obvious choice to play Molly.
 But neither the studio nor the director Charles Walters (a former choreographer who also directed “Lili” and ”Good News” for Metro) wanted her.
 Both campaigned for the then-hot Shirley MacLaine, a lesser musical performer than Reynolds.
-It should be noted here that Walters directed both Reynolds and MacLaine previously – Reynolds in “The Tender Trap” and MacLaine in “Ask Any Girl” and “Two Loves,” all MGM movies.
+It should be noted here that Walters directed both Reynolds and MacLaine previously – Reynolds in “The Tender Trap” and MacLaine in “Ask Any Girl” and “Two Loves,” all three MGM movies.

 Reynolds, reportedly, offered to do the film for nothing.
 That may be old Hollywood lore but I’d like to believe it.
-She won the role and deserved it.
+She won the part and deserved it.
 Working hard and putting her heart into it, Reynolds was Oscar-nominated.
 The role is said to be her personal favorite and it ought to be: She’s the best thing about “The Unsinkable Molly Brown.”
 If only the film itself were up to her level.

 4. Peter Gennaro.
 Other than Presnell, this popular TV choreographer was the only other holdover from the stage show and the movie arguably comes alive only when his dances are on screen.